makapuf/bitbox-0xFF/TUTORIAL.md

 > This means that you cannot use those predefined *terrains colors* for your *levels colors* on your minimap.
 Life is though.

+> Note that

 Now you can draw your first tiles and then compose them into tilemaps for your levels.

 But we don't have any enemies and no way to tell how your level *plays*.
 Well, that'll be the next step with *object types*

+In fact, to position objects on the map, you will paint their position on the tilemap with a pixel corresponding to their ObjectType color (see here after).

+> And the player, where does it start ?
+Well, that's for the pixel on your level tilemap with *color 255/white*.
+If there is none, player will start at top left of your level.

 Object Types
 ============